mousepawmedia/devdocs/network/source/network/phabricator.rst

 ..  sidebar:: The Ten Commandments of Git

-    #I-X: NEVER WORK ON THE MASTER OR STABLE BRANCH!
+    #I-X: NEVER WORK ON THE DEVEL OR STABLE BRANCH!

 The easiest and most common is to use **Arcanist** in your command line.
 (See :ref:`gitarc`).
 Revisions are tied to a Git branch, so you simply create a